-The health benefits of cycling outweigh the risks (pollution, crashes, or injuries), when the sport is compared to a sedentary lifestyle.
-A recent Dutch study found that, on average, cycling can extend lifespans by up to 14 months, against the risks equated to a reduced lifespan of 40 days or less.
+The health benefits of cycling outweigh the risks (pollution, crashes, or injuries), particularly when the sport is compared to a sedentary lifestyle.
+A recent Dutch study found that, on average, cycling can extend lifespan by up to 14 months, against the risks equated to a reduced lifespan of 40 days or less.

 Essential reading: Best smart bike helmets

 Now wearable technology and GPS devices are making it easier than ever to enjoy this popular sport and stay safer on the road.
 Cycling gadgets provide a variety of different purposes for riders, but for the most part, we can group them either in the fitness or cycling accessories group.
 We include both in this article.

 Read on for our overview of devices and connected gear you can use for your next bike adventure.

 Garmin Edge 1030 | Garmin Edge 520 | Polar V650 | Wahoo Elemnt Bolt | Garmin Edge 25 | Varia Vision | LifeBEAM smart helmet | Garmin Forerunner 935 | Beeline | ICEdot Crash Sensor | Garmin Varia Lights

 Released late last year, the Garmin Edge 1030 is a high-end cycling computer.
 This is the one you want if price is not an issue.

 Featuring a 3.5 inch colour touchscreen and a new aero-dynamic design, the device is packed with advanced cycling functionality.
 You’ll get a plethora of standard analysis features including some more advanced such as time in zone, cycling-specific VO2 max and recovery time (when used with a power meter and heart rate monitor), indoor trainer support and cycling dynamics (when used with compatible power meter).